Current Exhibitionsback to exhibitions

 - Nature and gardens are two of his biggest inspirations.

 - Each Chihuly exhibition is designed specifically for the space, exterior and interior included.
-CAC's Rodriguez Pavilion was built to house our adored sole permanent piece: Dale Chihuly's Mille Colori.
+MOCA's Rodriguez Pavilion was built to house our adored sole permanent piece: Dale Chihuly's Mille Colori.

 - Working collaboratively with a team of glass-blowers, Chihuly's division of labor promoted glass sculpture to cross boundaries.
 Dale Chihuly was the first to take blown glass out of the realm of precious objects into large elaborate, multifaceted contemporary sculpture.